 Associate Professor Eoghan McGarrigle

-Students are accommodated on campus in UCD student accommodation, just a 10 minute walk away from the O’Brien Centre for Science where the lectures, labs and classes etc. take place.
+During the Organic Chemistry Summer School students live on campus in UCD student accommodation, just a 10 minute walk away from the O’Brien Centre for Science where the lectures, labs and classes take place.
 Each student will have their own single bedroom with an ensuite bathroom.
-Bedrooms are organised in apartments with shared kitchen and living spaces with various combinations of 4, 6 and 8 bedrooms.
+Bedrooms are organised into apartments with shared kitchen and living spaces with various combinations of 4, 6 and 8 bedrooms.

 Students are provided with a Meal Plan that includes breakfast and lunch (Monday to Friday, except on bank holidays) at Pi Restaurant, which is also located in the O’Brien Centre for Science.